sleepdiary/docs/contribute/dev-environment.md

 ## Fork and download our repositories

 Log in to GitHub and go to [the list of sleepdiary repositories](https://github.com/orgs/sleepdiary/repositories).
-Open each repository in turn, then click the repository's <em>fork</em> button to fork a new repository.
+Open whichever repositories you're interested in, then click the repository's <em>fork</em> button to fork a new repository.

 Once you've forked all your repositories, create a new folder called `sleepdiary` for them.
 This is usually in your `Documents` folder (Windows) or home directory (Mac/Linux).
 Then *clone* all your repositories into that folder.